xapian/xapian-developer-guide/contributing/workflow.rst

 Why the "size" of commits matters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We said about that you should only make one change per commit.
+We said above that you should only make one change per commit.
 This is for a few
 reasons.

 * The most important is that if a change later turns out to be unhelpful for